Chapter 1: Wisdom In The Question

 God Of The Moon Mountain

-This description of Yahweh being eternal is obviously mythical, but the concept of an ever flowing god of the Mountains within volcanic imagery we have noted thus far makes it perhaps little more coherent as to the intended context.
-In further study of this I came across an article written by C.J.
+This description of Yahweh being eternal is obviously mythical, but the concept of an ever-flowing god of the Mountains within volcanic imagery we have noted thus far makes it perhaps little more coherent as to the intended context.
+In a further study of this, I came across an article written by C.J.
 Humphrey at Cambridge University.
-He addressed the issue to which gives further support to an ever flowing mountain god known as being the eternal flame:
+He addressed the issue to which gives further support to an ever-flowing mountain god known as being the eternal flame: